 Note: You can quickly toggle the visibility of all fills from a layer by pressing the F key.

 To add a new Fill attribute to a layer, just click the add button in the Fills section title.
 A layer can have any number of fills which will be stacked on top of each other from bottom to top.
 Each fill will have its own blend mode, which can be adjusted next to the color button and you can adjust opacity between them too.

 In between the color, and opacity fields are options related to the type of fill you are using.
 Solid colors will display the HEX value directly in the Inspector, easy to copy and paste, without having to reveal the color popover, whilst gradient and image fill options allow you adjust their type.

 Note: that if the top-most fill is completely opaque you won’t be able to see the fills under it, but Sketch will still display them.

-Clicking the Image Fill button will allow you to insert a custom image as a fill, or you can choose one of the available presets.
+Clicking the Image Fill button will allow you to insert a custom image, choose one of the available presets or apply images from Data.
 You can set the image to either Fill, Fit, Stretch, or Tile from the pop-up menu.

 - Fill: This adjusts the size of the image to fit the layer’s width.